Ethanncnm/Ethanncnm/README.md

 - 👋 Hi, I’m @Ethanncnm
 - 👀 I’m interested in Blockchain，crypto and Solidity.
 - 🌱 I’m currently learning how to be top developer in the on chain world.
-- you can reach me on the telegram @EthanPong or email me with pxt19970922@gmail.com
+- you can email me with pxt19970922@gmail.com

 <!---
 Ethanncnm/Ethanncnm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.